How to Ask Cursor Questions About Your Database (Without Copy-Pasting Query Results)

 Frequently asked questions

 Do I need to install a local MCP server?
-No. You can use a managed connector URL and skip local installs.
-Self-hosting is optional.
+No — paste a managed connector URL into Cursor's MCP config and you're done.
+Self-hosting is optional if you want everything running on your laptop.

 Does this work in Composer and Agent mode?
 Yes.
-Once the connector is enabled, chat, Composer, and agent flows can use the database tools.
+Once the connector is enabled, chat, Composer, and agent flows all call the same database tools — inspect schema, run queries, use the results in whatever they're building.

 If you're a founder or ops lead (not the one writing code), talk to your database without waiting on an analyst covers the same shift from the business side.

-Try it free at mcpserver.design, then follow Connect Cursor to PostgreSQL when you're ready to wire it up.
+Start a free trial at mcpserver.design, then follow Connect Cursor to PostgreSQL when you're ready to wire it up.

 Related reading: